The Cluster Completeness Correction Calculator (C-4): A Neural-Network framework and pilot application to the LEGUS Survey of NGC 628: Completeness Measurement and Prediction Pipeline

 \subsubsection{Generation of artificial star clusters}

 The first ingredient we require for ASTs is a set of artificial star clusters with known properties.
 For this purpose we generate a cluster library using the Stochastically Lighting Up Galaxies (\textsc{slug}) code \citep{2012SLUGI, 2015SLUGIII}.
 The code accepts as input a star cluster mass, age, and extinction, as well as a set of filters; it then operates by drawing a stellar population from the stellar initial mass function (IMF), using a set of stellar evolution tracks and stellar atmosphere libraries to calculate the spectrum emitted by each star (including contributions from nebular reprocessing), applying extinction, convolving the summed, extincted spectra with a specified set of photometric filters to generate predicted absolute photometry, then adding the NGC 628 distance modulus ($=29.98$ mag -- \citealt{2015LEGUS}) to convert absolute to apparent magnitudes.
-We refer readers to \citeauthor{2015SLUGIII} for a full description of the pipeline, and document our choices for all \textsc{slug} parameters in \aref{app:slug_lib}.
+We refer readers to \citet{2015SLUGIII} for a full description of the pipeline, and document our choices for all \textsc{slug} parameters in \aref{app:slug_lib}.
 For the purpose of creating a set of clusters to use for artificial AST tests, we use \textsc{slug} to generate a library of $7.5\times 10^5$ synthetic clusters whose masses are uniformly sampled in logarithm from $10^2 - 10^8$ M$_\odot$, whose ages are uniformly sampled in logarithm from $10^5 - 1.5\times 10^{10}$ yr, and whose extinctions are uniformly sampled from $0 - 3$ mag.
+The stellar evolution tracks adopted in this work assume a solar metallicity of $Z=0.02$.
+This choice is consistent with the stellar population modelling assumptions used in previous studies \citep[e.g.,][]{2015SLUGIII, adamo_legacy_2017} and is appropriate for NGC 628, whose measured metallicity is approximately solar \citep{2013Berg}.
+Previous studies have shown that changing the assumed metallicity at the factor of two level has little effect on the inferred properties of the stellar population \citep{Krumholz15c}, but we defer a more detailed discussion of metallicity to \autoref{ssec:metallicity}.

 In addition to these physical parameters used by \textsc{slug}, we require one more ``nuisance'' parameter: previous studies have shown that cluster effective radii affect the completeness function and subsequent star cluster population analyses \citep[e.g.,][]{2017ApJ...841...92R}.
 If cluster radii in turn are correlated with cluster masses or other properties, it is important to consider this effect when assessing completeness -- and there are good grounds to suspect that such a correlation is in fact present.
 Theoretically, cluster masses and radii should be correlated if clusters are tidally truncated by the galactic potential in which they reside.
 Observationally, heterogeneous cluster samples provide tentative evidence that star cluster masses are weakly correlated with cluster effective radii, with a large intrinsic scatter and a slope shallower than $r_{\rm eff} \propto M^{1/3}$ \citep{2019ARA&A..57..227K}.